guilhermeslk/laravel-realtime-chat/README.md

 ```

 ### Step 5: Install NPM dependencies
-You must cd into the nodejs folder and all the dependencies listed on packages.json will be installed
+CD into the nodejs folder and run npm install in order to have the all dependencies installed.

 ```bash
 $ cd nodejs